rnumata/rnumata/README.md

 </br>
 ## Hello, Folks !! 😄
 _My name is Regis and i'm a IT student at [Universidade Positivo](https://www.up.edu.br/institucional)_</br>
-_In 2019 i started a long professional jorney...to become a Dev !_</br>
+_In 2019 i started a long professional journey...to become a Dev !_</br>
 _...and day by day i've been striving myself to reach this aim_</br></br>

 ### Programming Languages